AnyaReese/slides/src/tua-app.md

 - **Gathering Possible URLs:** The message history from these identified channels was systematically collected and parsed.
 <!-- From this data, we extracted over 10,000 potential URLs linking to external resources. -->

-- **App Collection & Validation:** The collected URLs are currently being processed using Optical Character Recognition (OCR) to identify and extract application information.
+- **App Collection & Validation:** The collected URLs are processed using Optical Character Recognition (OCR) to identify and extract application information.
 <!-- The final number of validated applications from this stage is currently being determined. -->

 <img src="tua-app/workflow.png" style="width: 100%;" class="center">